drakhshaniaram/PowerDimensionCzar/README.md

 result will be like `5637146826`

 # GetAllDimensionAttributeTitles
-Retuns all the dimesnion attibutes that are defined in the system.
+Returns all the dimesnion attibutes that are defined in the system.
 ```csharp
 static void TEST_GetAllDimensionAttributeTitles(Args _args)
 {